sirisian/ecmascript-types/examples/typechallenges.md

 a.option('name', 'x').option('name', 'y');   // TypeError: option: 'name' is already set on { name: string }
 ```

 The last challenge in this batch is the one that most resembles a real API, and it separates the two models cleanly. `K` is an argument-bound value generic, so the *string* `'foo'` is available to `withKey` as a string, and the accumulation is `[...properties, prop(key, V)]`.
-TypeScript cannot pass a key to a function, so it encodes the duplicate check into the parameter's own type: `K extends keyof T ?
-V extends T[K] ? never : K : K` makes the parameter `never` when the key is a duplicate, so the *argument* fails to be assignable and the call errors.
+TypeScript cannot pass a key to a function, so it encodes the duplicate check into the parameter's own type: `Exclude<K, keyof T>` makes the parameter `never` when the key is already present, so the *argument* fails to be assignable and the call errors.
 It works, and the error it produces is that `'name'` is not assignable to `never`.

 Note what the builder did **not** need to do: it never constructs a generic function type. `option` is declared with its type parameters in ordinary syntax, and the builder only computes the return type's argument.
 That division is worth stating, because the node model could not have done otherwise, and the note below records why that is fine.